 (7) For the purpose of compliance with the time periods in this section:

-(a) A facility utility shall apply the timeline described in subsections (b) through (e) of this section to all requests for access to up to 300 poles or 0.5 percent of the facility utility’s poles, ducts, conduits, or rights-of-way in Washington, whichever is less as applicable.
+(a) An owner shall apply the timeline described in this section to requests for access to up to 50 poles or 0.1 percent of the owner’s poles, ducts, or conduits in Washington, whichever is less as applicable.

-(b) A facility utility may add 15 days to the survey period described in subsection (b) of this section to all requests for access to between 300 and 3000 poles or between 0.5 and five percent of the facility utility’s poles, ducts, conduits, or rights-of-way in Washington, whichever is less as applicable.

-(c) A facility utility may add 45 days to the make-ready work periods described in subsection (e) of this section to all requests for access to between 300 and 3000 poles or between 0.5 and five percent of the utility’s poles, ducts, conduits, or rights-of-way in Washington, whichever is less as applicable.

-(c) A facility utility shall negotiate in good faith the timing of all requests for access to more than 3000 poles or 5 percent of the utility’s poles, ducts, conduits, or rights-of- way in Washington, whichever is less as applicable.
+(b) An owner shall negotiate in good faith the timing of all requests for access that exceed 50 poles or .1 percent of the utility’s poles, ducts, or conduits in Washington, whichever is less as applicable.

-(e) A facility utility may treat multiple requests from an attacher as one request when the requests are filed within the same 30 day period.
-The applicable time period for completing the required survey or make-ready work begins on the date of the last request the facility utility receives from the attacher within the 30 day period.
+(c) An owner may treat multiple requests from a licensee as one request when the requests are filed within the same 30 day period.
+The applicable time period for completing the survey (if performed) or make-ready work begins on the date of the last request the owner receives from the licensee within the 30 day period.

-(8) A facility utility may extend the time limits specified in this section under the following circumstances:
+(8) An owner may extend the time limits specified in this section under the following circumstances:

 (a) Before offering an estimate of charges if the parties have no agreement specifying the rates, terms, and conditions of attachment; or

-(b) During performance of make-ready work if the facility utility discovers unanticipated circumstances that reasonably require additional time to complete the work.
-Upon discovery of such circumstances, the facility utility must immediately notify, in writing, the requesting attacher and other affected entities with existing attachments, and shall include the reason for the additional time and date by which the facility utility will complete the work.
-The facility utility may not extend completion of make-ready work for a period any longer than reasonably necessary and shall undertake such work on a nondiscriminatory basis.
+(b) During performance of make-ready work the owner discovers unanticipated circumstances that reasonably require additional time to complete the work.
+Upon discovery of such circumstances, the owner must promptly notify, in writing, the requesting licensee and other affected occupants with existing attachments, and shall include the reason for the additional time and date by which the owner will complete the work.
+The owner may not extend completion of make-ready work for a period any longer than reasonably necessary and shall undertake such work on a nondiscriminatory basis.

-(9) If the facility utility fails to complete a survey of the facilities specified in the application within the time frames established in this section, an attacher requesting attachment in the communications space may hire an authorized contractor to complete the survey.
-If the facility utility does not complete any required make-ready work within the time frames established in this section, an attacher requesting attachment in the communications space may hire an authorized contractor to complete the make-ready:
+(9) If the owner fails to approve or deny an application within the established time frames, a licensee requesting attachment in the communications space may hire an authorized contractor from the owner’s list of approved contractors, upon written notification to owner, to complete the survey, if applicable.
+If the owner does not complete its required make-ready work within the established time frames, a licensee requesting attachment in the communications space may hire an authorized contractor from the owner’s list of approved contractors, upon written notification to owner, to complete the make-ready:

-(a) Immediately, if the facility utility has failed to assert its right to perform any necessary make-ready work by notifying the requesting attacher that it will undertake that work; or
+(a) Immediately, if the owner has failed to assert its right to perform any necessary make-ready work by notifying the requesting licensee that it will undertake that work; or

-(b) After 15 days from the end of the applicable time period authorized in this section if the facility utility has asserted its right to perform make-ready work and has failed to timely complete that work.
+(b) After 15 days from the end of the applicable time period authorized in this section if the owner has asserted its right to perform make-ready work and has failed to timely complete that work.

-480-54-040 Contractors for survey and make-ready.
+480-54-040 Contractors for survey and owner’s make-ready.